Teusner/Teusner.github.io/_pages/thesis.md

 ---
-layout: thesis
+layout: page
+permalink: /thesis/
 title: thesis
-permalink: /thesis
-subtitle:
+description: Page about my PhD Thesis prepared at ENSTA
+subtitle: Event-driven Cycle Navigation for Mobile Robots
+nav: true
 nav_order: 1
 social: true # includes social icons at the bottom of the page
 ---

-# Event-driven Cycle Navigation for Mobile Robots
+# Introduction

 This thesis explores the fascinating world of stable cycles in robotics, with a particular focus on marine vehicles.
 Through theoretical developments and experimental validations, we investigate how cycle navigation can be leveraged to enhance the efficiency and reliability of robotic systems.
 The work combines control theory, set methods, and practical engineering to develop novel approaches for achieving stable, repeatable motions in challenging underwater environments.